Keston Hiura: Milwaukee Brewers

-The Milwaukee Brewers selected Hiura in the first round, with the ninth overall selection, in the 2017 Major League Baseball draft.
-He signed and was assigned to the Arizona Brewers of the Rookie-level Arizona League, and after batting .435 with four home runs, 18 RBIs and a 1.339 OPS in 15 games, was promoted to the Wisconsin Timber Rattlers of the Single-A Midwest League where he finished the season, posting a .333 batting average with 15 RBIs and seven walks in 27 games.
+The Milwaukee Brewers selected Hiura in the first round, with the ninth overall selection in the 2017 Major League Baseball draft.
+He signed, receiving a $4 million signing bonus, and was assigned to the Arizona Brewers of the Rookie-level Arizona League.
+After batting .435 with four home runs, 18 RBIs and a 1.339 OPS in 15 games, he advanced to the Wisconsin Timber Rattlers of the Single-A Midwest League where he had a .333 batting average with 15 RBIs and seven walks in 27 games.

 MLB.com ranked Hiura as Milwaukee's top prospect going into the 2018 season.
-He began the 2018 season with the Carolina Mudcats of the High-A Carolina League and was promoted to the Biloxi Shuckers of the Double-A Southern League on June 1 after hitting .320 with seven home runs, 23 RBIs, and a .911 OPS in 50 games for Carolina.
-Hiura also won the 2018 Arizona Fall League MVP Hiura finished the year with Biloxi, batting .272 with six home runs, twenty RBIs, and 11 stolen bases in 73 games.
+He began the season with the Carolina Mudcats of the High-A Carolina League and was promoted to the Biloxi Shuckers of the Double-A Southern League on June 1 after hitting .320 with seven home runs, 23 RBIs, and a .911 OPS in 50 games for Carolina.
+Hiura finished the year with Biloxi, batting .272 with six home runs, twenty RBIs, and 11 stolen bases in 73 games.
+After the regular season, Hiura won the Arizona Fall League Most Valuable Player Award.

 Hiura began 2019 with the San Antonio Missions.
 On May 14, his contract was selected and he was called up to the major leagues.
 He made his major league debut on May 14 versus the Philadelphia Phillies.

-On June 3, 2019, despite a strong showing in the majors, Hiura was sent back down to Triple-A to the San Antonio Missions in order to make room for Travis Shaw.
+On June 3, despite a strong showing in the majors, Hiura was sent back down to Triple-A to the San Antonio Missions in order to make room for Travis Shaw.
 Hiura returned to the Brewers on June 28 along with infielder Tyler Saladino, as Shaw returned to Triple-A and utility player Hernán Pérez was designated for assignment.
 On July 28, Hiura homered in the bottom of the 10th inning against the Chicago Cubs for his first career walk-off hit.
-In 2019, on defense he led all major league second basemen in errors, with 16.
+He was named the National League (NL) Rookie of the Month for July, batting .355 with a 1.127 OPS.
+After a brief injury, he finished his rookie season batting .303 with 19 home runs and 49 RBI in 84 games.
+He was named to Baseball America's All-Rookie Team.
+On defense he led all major league second basemen in errors, with 16.
+In the NL Wild Card Game, he hit a double and struck out three times in a loss to the eventual World Series champion Washington Nationals.